Boys in Brown

-Boys in Brown is a 1949 black and white British drama film directed by Montgomery Tully, which depicts life in a borstal for young offenders.
-It stars Jack Warner, Richard Attenborough, Dirk Bogarde and Jimmy Hanley.
-It is based on a 1940 play by the actor Reginald Beckwith.
+Boys in Brown is a 1949 black and white British drama film directed by Montgomery Tully and starring Jack Warner, Richard Attenborough, Dirk Bogarde and Jimmy Hanley.
+It was written by Tully based on the 1940 play Boys in Brown by the actor Reginald Beckwith.

+The film depicts life in a borstal for young offenders.
 The title comes from the borstal uniform: brown shirt and shorts and a short brown tie.

 Plot

-Teenager Jackie Knowles (Richard Attenborough) drives a getaway car in a robbery.
-He is captured and sentenced to serve three years in a borstal institution run by a sympathetic governor (Jack Warner).
-He befriends Alfie (Dirk Bogarde) and Bill (Jimmy Hanley).
+Teenager Jackie Knowles drives a getaway car in a robbery.
+He is captured and sentenced to serve three years in a borstal institution run by a sympathetic governor.
+He befriends Alfie and Bill.

 During an in-house concert party Jackie sneaks into one of the staff rooms.
-He removes the light-bulb s when a man enters he is unseen.
+He removes the light bulbs when a man enters he is unseen.
 But he is spotted and a fight ensues in which Jackie knocks the man out with a lamp.
 He thinks he has killed him.
 He escapes with half a dozen others including Alfie.

 When caught the injured man awaits a critical operation in hospital and there may still be a murder charge.
 Alfie decides to confess to the crime not realising he might hang.

 Jackie eventually confesses.
 His girl says she is happy to wait three years for him.

-Premise

-As the maximum age one could attend a borstal was 18 (i.e. a 19 year old must go to an adult prison), Jackie's three year sentence places him as under 16.
-His age is not stated.
-Attenborough was 25/26 at he time of filming, neither he nor any of the other "boys" pass as teenagers.
-Bogarde was 28.